NUlatin-cs/datathon/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Northwestern Latin@CS Datathon 2021
+title: Northwestern Latin@CS and nodi Datathon 2021
 ---

 ## *September 16-18* Hosted by Northwesten's Latin@CS and nodi